Bianca Henninger: International career

 Henninger did not play in any senior-level games with the U.S. team, leaving her eligibility open to play with the Mexico women's national football team, as her mother was born in Mexico.
 In November 2015, Henninger began training with the Mexico national team.
 She was called up by the Mexico team in 2016 for the Four Nations Tournament in China.
 She made her senior debut for Mexico on 4 February 2017 in a 3–2 friendly loss against Canada.
 Henninger has 4 caps with the national team, sharing goalkeeping duties with teammate Cecilia Santiago.

 Honors and awards

 Henninger received the adidas Golden Glove award while representing the United States with the United States U-20 women's national soccer team at the 2010 FIFA U-20 Women's World Cup in Germany.

 Henninger received the US Soccer Young Female Athlete of the Year award in 2010.
 NSCAA/Performance Subaru First-Team All-American in 2010 and Third-Team in 2011.
 Henninger was WCC 1st team All Conference in 2010 and in 2011 was WCC 1st team All Conference in addition to being the conference Goalkeeper of the Year.

 Personal life

 Henninger is openly lesbian.
-Proud dog mother to a cute lil pup named Rafa.
+She owns a dog called Rafa.